Oliver Soeser

 About

 I am in my third year at the University of Edinburgh studying Computer Science and Mathematics.
-My main interests are in applying rigorous formal methods to programming languages.
+My main interests are in applying rigorous formal methods to programming languages and compilers.
 In addition, I have a passion for teaching mathematics and computer science!

 Iris-Lean